-If you've had episodes of depression in the past, you may need to continue to take antidepressants for up to 5 years or more.
+If you have had episodes of depression in the past, you may need to continue to take antidepressants for up to 5 years or more.

 Antidepressants aren't addictive, but you may get some withdrawal symptoms if you stop taking them suddenly or you miss a dose.

 Selective serotonin reuptake inhibitors (SSRIs)

-If your GP thinks you would benefit from taking an antidepressant, you'll usually be prescribed a modern type called a selective serotonin reuptake inhibitor (SSRI).
-Examples of commonly used SSRI antidepressants are paroxetine (Seroxat), fluoxetine (Prozac) and citalopram (Cipramil).
+If your GP thinks you'd benefit from taking an antidepressant, you'll usually be prescribed a modern type called a selective serotonin reuptake inhibitor (SSRI).

 They help increase the level of a natural chemical in your brain called serotonin, which is thought to be a "good mood" chemical.

 SSRIs work just as well as older antidepressants and have fewer side effects, although they can cause nausea, headaches, a dry mouth and problems having sex.
-However, these side effects usually improve over time.
+But these side effects usually improve over time.

 Some SSRIs aren't suitable for children and young people under 18 years of age.
 Research shows that the risk of self-harm and suicidal behaviour may increase if they're taken by under-18s.

-Vortioxetine (Brintellix or Lundbeck) is an SSRI that's recommended by the National Institute for Health and Care Excellence (NICE) for treating severe depression in adults.
+Vortioxetine (Brintellix or Lundbeck) is an SSRI recommended by the National Institute for Health and Care Excellence (NICE) for treating severe depression in adults.

 Tricyclic antidepressants (TCAs)